Definition: To forbid, disallow, or proscribe officially; to make illegal or illicit.

 Random Sentences:

-- The room was filled with glass furniture.
+- The client was happy with the service.